knocklabs/docs/pages/send-and-manage-data/environments.md

 ## Promotion and rollback

 Knock is designed to allow large teams to create and manage notifications at scale.
-That means that notifications changes must be versioned, tested, and rolled out with controls such that if there are any issues in production they can be rolled back with ease.
+That means that notifications changes must be versioned, tested, and promoted to production environments, so that if there are any issues they can be rolled back with ease.

-Knock uses a model whereby all changes to the production environment must be **promoted** and cannot be made directly.
+Knock uses a model where all changes to the production environment must be **promoted** and cannot be made directly.
-This means that changes have to be staged and tested before being rolled out (similar to a git based workflow).
+This means that changes must be made in the development environment, then staged and tested before being rolled out (similar to a git-based workflow).

 A typical deployment lifecycle in Knock looks like:

 1. Introduce any backend changes to support a new workflow (users and preference properties)
-2. Build the workflow in a dev environment in Knock
+2. Build the workflow in a dev environment in Knock and commit it to that environment
 3. Test the workflow
 4. When you're ready to go live, promote the workflow to production

+## Commits

+To version the changes you make in your environments, Knock uses a commit model.
+When you make a change to a workflow or a layout in the Knock dashboard, you'll need to commit it to your development environment before those changes will appear in workflows triggered via the API.

+There is one exception to this rule: the active/inactive status on a given workflow.
+This status lives independently from the commit model so that you can immediately enable or disable a workflow in any environment without needing to go through environment promotion.
+This is your kill switch for a given workflow should you need it.

+A couple other things to note:
+- Channel configurations, branding, and variables do not need to be committed, as they live at the account-level.
+This means that if you make a change to a channel configuration, it will update immediately on notifications sent in that environment.
+- Any changes you have not yet committed to your current environment **will** apply when you're using the test runner.
+This way you can test your latest changes before you commit them to your environment.

 ## Environment-based access controls